Running a Sequencer

 - Format: Object with

-ethandblsfields - eth: Ethereum private key used to sign block proposals and attestations - the derived address is your sequencer's unique identifier
+ethandblsfields - eth: Ethereum private key - the derived address serves as your sequencer's unique identifier in the protocol

 publisher (optional)